ned-18/TMDB/README.md

 ## Prerequisites

 Node.js, npm (or yarn) and Angular(v16.2.14) installed on your machine.
 A TMDB API key.
-You can get one for free by signing up at https://www.themoviedb.org/.
+You can get one for free by signing up at [The Movie DB](https://developer.themoviedb.org/docs/getting-started).

 ## Installation